St. Joseph Catholic Church (Roxbury, Massachusetts)

-St. Joseph Catholic Church was a parish in the Roman Catholic Archdiocese of Boston, serving the Roxbury neighborhood of Boston, Massachusetts, USA.
+St. Joseph Catholic Church was a Catholic parish in the Archdiocese of Boston, serving the Roxbury neighborhood of Boston, Massachusetts, US.
 The parish was established in 1845, and a church was built in the same year.
 The entire church complex, including the rectory, convent and parish school, was added to the National Register of Historic Places in 1989.
 The parish was closed by the archdiocese in 2002, after which the property was sold.

 Cemetery

 As was common in the 19th century, the parish property included space for a cemetery, which was blessed in 1850.
 However, due to its small size, the cemetery had filled by 1868.
 There were about 600 people (mostly Irish immigrants from County Donegal) buried in the cemetery.
 After 1882, the city mapmakers ceased including it and the parish gradually forgot that it existed.
 As early as 1887, when the parish grammar school was built next to it, there seemed to be no recognition of the cemetery.
 It was nothing more than a field with no visible gravestones.